gabrie30/ghorg/README.md

 ## How to Use

-See [examples](https://github.com/gabrie30/ghorg/tree/master/examples) dir for more SCM specific docs or use the examples command built into ghorg.
+See [examples](https://github.com/gabrie30/ghorg/tree/master/examples) directory for more SCM specific docs or use the examples command e.g. `ghorg examples gitlab`

 ```bash
 $ ghorg clone kubernetes --token=bGVhdmUgYSBjb21tZW50IG9uIGlzc3VlIDY2